Leaflet/Leaflet/examples.md

 ### [Leaflet on Mobile][2]

-In this example, you'll learn how to create a fullscreen map tuned for mobile devices like iPhone, iPad or Android phones, and how to easily detect and use the current user location.
+In this tutorial, you'll learn how to create a fullscreen map tuned for mobile devices like iPhone, iPad or Android phones, and how to easily detect and use the current user location.

 ***
 [<img src="docs/images/custom-icons.png" class="example-img bordered-img" />][3]

 ### [Markers With Custom Icons][3]

-In this pretty example, you'll learn how to easily define your own icons for use by the markers you put on the map.
+In this pretty tutorial, you'll learn how to easily define your own icons for use by the markers you put on the map.

 ***
 [<img src="docs/images/geojson.png" class="example-img bordered-img" />][4]

 ### [Using GeoJSON with Leaflet][4]

-In this example, you'll learn how to create and interact with map vectors created from [GeoJSON][5] objects.
+In this tutorial, you'll learn how to create and interact with map vectors created from [GeoJSON][5] objects.

 ***
 [<img src="docs/images/layers-control.png" class="example-img bordered-img" />][6]